swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr-3/index.md

 ## Overview

 CardUpdatr 3.0 is Strivve's latest web drop-in component that handles the end to end experience of updating any card where cardholders shop and make payments online - keeping your card Top of Wallet®.
 CardUpdatr 3.0 has a responsive design from which it can be leveraged in both Mobile Web and Desktop Web applications.
-There are several methods from which CardUpdatr can be integrated into your application which is covered in this section.
+There are several methods from which CardUpdatr can be integrated into your application which are covered in this section.

 <Add CardUpdatr 3.0 vide0)>